 Home Equity Line of Credit There are two big differences here.
-The first is that you're NOT given the entire sum up front.
+The fi is that you're NOT given the entire sum up front.
 Instead, you have a credit limit that you can draw from whenever you choose, in whatever amount you choose.
 These funds can be borrowed and repaid, borrowed and repaid.
 You only pay interest on the money you take out.

 The other notable difference is that all HELOCs have a variable interest rate that is based on an index, such as the prime rate, which can change over time.
 To protect borrowers, the government caps the amount the interest rate can rise.
-In addition, depending on the terms and the lender, you may be able to convert from a variable interest rate to a fixed rate during the life of the plan, essentially creating a Home Equity Loan.
+In addition, depending on the terms and the lender, you may be able to convert from a variable interest rate to a fix ed rate during the life of the plan, essentially creating a Home Equity Loan.

-Usually, the term of a home equity line of credit ranges between five to twenty-five years.
+Usually, the term of a home equity line of credit ranges between fi e to twenty-fi e years.
 The full principal plus interest is due at the end of the term.